phthaloc/AIHCND_C2_Starter/README.md

 We use this &ldquo;radiologist-level value&rdquo; as standard to beat.

 With a F1 score of 0.41 the PneumoniaXNet algorithm performs at least as good as expert radiologists.

+*This project is part of the Udacity Nanodegree programm "AI in Healthcare" (November 2020).*